mik-jozef/chalk/spec-notes.md

   C&D foo() {}
 }
 ```
+set `Int` width per program, module, function?
+maybe `Int` should be defined as `?T` for `T` one of `Int8/16/32/64`?
+nullable types to give meaning to `null += 2`? what would the consequences of
+  this for the type `Null` be?
+Could it still be an enum/a class?
+Would it require
+  type conversions between these nulls?
 json support, import json as object
 `Reflect(var).set("x", 5)` reflect constructor creates object bound to certain instance
 `fn.class.nestedFunctions.get("x");`